Tararua District

-The Tararua District is a district near the south-east corner of New Zealand's North Island that is administered by the Tararua District Council.
+The Tararua District is a local government area near the south-east corner of New Zealand's North Island that is administered by the Tararua District Council.
 It has a population of and an area of 4,364.62 km².

 The district's northwest boundary runs along the top of the Ruahine Range; its south-east boundary is the Pacific Ocean.
 The catchment of the Manawatū River generally defines the north and south extremities.
 The catchment is also the reason the majority of the district is in the Manawatū-Whanganui Region, although traditionally many of the people of the district regard themselves as living in either Hawke's Bay (in the north) or Wairarapa (in the south).

 Towns and regional government

 The district's chief town is Dannevirke, settled by immigrants from Denmark in the 19th century.
 It is also the centre for a Community Board.
 Other towns (from south to north along the main valleys) include Eketāhuna and Pahiatua, which have their own Community Boards, and Woodville, Ormondville, and Norsewood.
 Near the coast are Pongaroa, Herbertville, Ākitio, and Alfredton.

 While the vast majority (98.42% by land area) of Tararua District is part of the Manawatū-Whanganui Region, a small triangle of rural land (1.58% by land area) north of the Owahanga River in the south-east of the district is part of Wellington Region.
 According to the 2006 Census, this area, known as Mara, has only 3 residents (down from 12 in 1996 and 2001).